Triforce! Mailbag Special #52: Senile old farts forget where they are

 To add to fucked up animal eating, the town of Chincha is known for eating cats.

-come on through it's like that woman on tinder isn't it it's like they they that's their weird thing.
+Come on through.
+It's like that woman on Tinder, isn't it?
+It's like that's their weird thing.

 I have to eat a fucking cat.

-well no but he didn't he fall in love with jordy fell in love with
+Well, no, but he didn't he fall in love with Jordi fell in love with Deanna Troy, an AI girlfriend.
+No, he fell in love with Deanna Troy, and she did not reciprocate.

-trying to get jiggy with her in the holo deck, if you remember.
+trying to get jiggy with her in the holo deck.
+If you remember, yes, pretty much the

 And so he got this, he got a famous scientist, a famous scientist, put your dick in it, Jordy.

-That's why he's the best goddamn engineer in stuff.
+That's why he's the best goddamn engineer in Snowflake.

 One of them only lasted five days.

-We almost paid off our entire national debt with guano, which is bat poop and burger.
+We almost paid off our entire national debt with guano, which is bat poop and burgundy.
+Guano.

 Well, I mean, I've played a lot of Victoria 3 recently, and